ingrown Toenail: causes, symptoms and treatment

 Bone directly beneath the nail plate may become enlarged, developing a spur or outgrowth that can deform the nail plate or lead to an ingrown nail.
 Removal of excess bone may be performed concurrently with surgery to partially or permanently remove the nail plate.

-Most people experience very little pain immediately following nail surgery, and during the healing process, which lasts about two to three weeks.
-If bone has been removed during surgery, a longer healing process should be anticipated.
+Most people experience very little pain immediately following ingrown nail surgery and during the healing process, which lasts about two to three weeks.
+Wearing loose-fitting or open-toed shoes for about two weeks after surgery will give your toe room to heal.

-Paronychia is a skin infection that occurs around fingernails or toenails.
-It is one of the most common toenail infections that is often caused by an ingrown toenail.
-Common symptoms of paronychia include swelling around the toenail, redness, pus collection, and tenderness to touch.
+Paronychia is a skin infection that occurs around fingernails and/or toenails.
+It is one of the most common toenail infections and is often caused by an ingrown toenail.
+Common symptoms of paronychia include swelling around the toenail, redness, pus, and tenderness.

-Soaking your toe in warm water or a mixture of warm water and antibacterial soap can help reduce pain and swelling.
-The soaking should be done at the first sign of redness around the nail and repeated three to four times daily for about 15 minutes.
+Soaking your toe in warm water or a mixture of warm water and antibacterial soap for about 15 minutes can help reduce pain and swelling.
+The soaking should be done at the first sign of redness around the nail and repeated three to four times daily.

-Once an abscess (collection of pus under the skin) is visible, you should see your foot and ankle specialist for possible drainage.
+If an abscess (collection of pus under the skin) becomes visible, you should see our foot and ankle specialist for oral antibiotics and possible drainage.

 Our podiatrists have extensive experience diagnosing and treating ingrown toenails.
 We realize this condition can be both painful and unsightly.
 Accurate diagnosis and treatment are the hallmarks of the University Foot and Ankle Institute care.